updated

 Miners continued to lead the rebound from last week’s sell-off, which wiped more than $300 billion off the value of Australia’s 200 biggest listed companies since hostilities began at the end of last month.

-The sector was up more than 3 per cent, with BHP and Rio Tinto gaining more than 2 per cent.
-Fortescue rose 1.7 per cent.
+The sector was up more than 4 per cent, with BHP adding more than 3 per cent and Rio Tinto 1.8 per cent.
+Fortescue rose 1.7 per cent in early trade but had dropped to just a 0.8 per cent gain by lunchtime.

-Woodside Energy and Santos fell about 2 per cent each as oil prices cooled.
+Woodside Energy and Santos fell more than 3 per cent each as oil prices cooled.

 “News headlines on the Middle East remain mixed with Iran and Israel showing no sign of a let-up, and while the US administration continues to talk about formal discussions with Iran,” said Westpac’s economics team.